omnetpp/omnetpp/samples/database/README.txt

 The current code was written for the MySQL database (www.mysql.com), but it can be easily ported to other databases like PostgreSQL or Oracle as well, by making use of their C/C++ APIs.

+Performance: I have observed that with MyISAM tables and INSERT DELAYED, the performance drop with cMySQLOutputVectorManager was almost unnoticeable (less than 5%) compared to file output.
+Measurements were done with the Token Ring model, on XP, with MySQL 4.1 running on the *same* machine.

 Directory contents:
   - C++ sources (.cc/h) for the above classes;